Reptile & Amphibian Regulations

 Possession of American Alligators

 It is unlawful to possess an American alligator.

 Amphibian Dates, Areas, Legal Species &

-There will be a statewide year-round open season for all amphibians except for the following salamanders that have a statewide closed season: Sequoyah slimy salamander, Kiamichi slimy salamander, western slimy salamander, Rich Mountain salamander, Ozark zigzag salamander, four-toed salamander, grotto salamander, Oklahoma salamander, cave salamander and mole salamander.
+There will be a statewide year-round open season for all amphibians except for the following salamanders that have a statewide closed season: Sequoyah slimy salamander, Kiamichi slimy salamander, western slimy salamander, Rich Mountain salamander, Ozark zigzag salamander, four-toed salamander, grotto salamander, Oklahoma salamander, cave salamander, mole salamander, ringed salamander, Ouachita dusky salamander and three-toed amphiuma.

 The daily limit and possession limit for bullfrogs is 15.
 It is illegal to sell bullfrogs or ship them out-of-state at any time.
 Bullfrogs may not be taken in the Wichita Mountains NWR.

 The limit for crawfish frog and all other species of amphibians, except those listed as closed, is four (4) per day or in possession of each species.